DavidB137/spsp/README.md

 > SPSP, however, isn't limited by this count, because we dynamically add and
 > remove paired device just before and after sending a single message (packet)
 > to that device.
 In SPSP, this only limits number of devices concurently
 > waiting for delivery confirmation.
-In theory, you can connect infinitely many
+In theory, you could connect infinitely
-> *clients* to single *bridge*.
+> many *clients* to single *bridge*.
 > Moreover, encryption is handled internally by SPSP, not by Espressif's
 > ESP-NOW implementation.